apontini/hanami-runner/README.md

 # hanami-runner

 This gem allows you to add a `run` subcommand to the `hanami` command.
+This is supposed to allow you to execute code via CLI using your Hanami project dependencies (much like `runner` for Rails).

 ## Installation